Jonkaphi/Project_STM32L412_IoT_sensor_board/README.md

-The code in the main.c file should considered as a usable demo.
+The flowchart above explains the code seen in the main.c file, located in path “project_STM32L412_IoT_sensor_board/Code/Core/Src”.
+This file can be considered as a usable demo for the specific PCB.